pontem-network/sp-docs/tutorials/aptos-tutorial.md

 ### Implementation

-#### InfoStore
+#### UserProfile

-First, let's add an `InfoStore` resource struct where we're going to store our username in a field of type `String`.
+First, let's add an `UserProfile` resource struct where we're going to store our username in a field of type `String`.
 Resources in Move are marked with `has key` ability.

 ```move